 - If you place a freeze, be ready to take a few extra steps the next time you apply for a new credit card or cell phone, or any service that requires a credit check.

 - If you decide not to place a credit freeze, at least consider placing a fraud alert.

-- Don?t believe anyone who calls and says you?ll be arrested unless you pay for taxes or debt ? even if they have part or all of your Social Security number, or they say they?re from the IRS.
+- Do not believe anyone who calls and says you will be arrested unless you pay for taxes or debts, even if they have part or all of your Social Security number, or they say they are from the IRS.

 - Continue to check your credit reports at annualcreditreport.com.
 You can order a free report from each of the three credit reporting companies once a year.